YilongCoryWang/ai-loan-predictor/README.md

 # Loan Prediction System

-A machine learning application for loan approval prediction using FastAPI</p>
+A machine learning application for loan approval prediction using FastAPI and AWS lambda</p>

 ## 📋 Overview